Tutorial - Federated Cluster Detection with k-FED#

 Next we deploy the model to the holdout device to get predictions from it.

 In order to use the correct model, follow the link to the experiment page from the k-FED training run.
-Note the model version number and in the file ./configs/inference_config.yml
+Note the model version number and in the file ./configs/inference_config.yml, adjust the model version number in the model_specs.

 [6]: